 Examples of Commercial Trucking Negligence

-The federal government has conducted several investigations into commercial trucking accidents, and their findings mirror our own — these crashes are typically caused by recurring kinds of negligence.
-These include:
+The federal government has conducted several investigations into commercial trucking accidents and their findings mirror our own — these crashes are typically caused by recurring kinds of negligence.

 - Drowsy driving